 - Point out to packers any extra-fragile items that need special attention.
-Mark any items you do not want packed or moved, as well as cartons you will want first when the van arrives at destination.
+Mark any items you do not want packed or moved, as well as cartons you will want first when the van arrives at the destination.

 - If you are doing your own packing, make sure everything is ready to go.
 Upon arrival, the van operator will check whether the boxes have been properly packed.

-- Collect things you definitely want packed together and place in separate groups.
+- Collect things you definitely want to be packed together and place in separate groups.

 - Unplug all electronic appliances so that they will be at room temperature on moving day.